Amazon says social network Parler is trying to conceal its ownership, new court filings show

 Matze, in declarations in the suit with Amazon, has said that Parler’s nesting-doll corporate structure was designed to “mask [Mercer’s] role in Parler.”

-If Mercer does control Parler, the social network’s case against Amazon will likely be heard in front of the same Seattle judge that ruled against Parler once before.
+If Mercer does control Parler, the social network’s case against Amazon will likely be heard in front of the same Seattle judge who ruled against Parler once before.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.